 \section{Abstract}

-Static analysis is essential for program optimization, bug detection, and debugging, but its reliance on compilation and limited customization hampers practical use.
-Advances in LLMs enable a new paradigm of compilation-free, customizable analysis via prompting.
-LLMs excel in interpreting program semantics on small code snippets and allow users to define analysis tasks in natural language with few-shot examples.
-However, misalignment with program semantics can cause hallucinations, especially in sophisticated semantic analysis upon lengthy code snippets.

-We propose LLMSA, a compositional neuro-symbolic approach for compilation-free, customizable static analysis with reduced hallucinations.
-Specifically, we propose an analysis policy language to support users decomposing an analysis problem into several sub-problems that target simple syntactic or semantic properties upon smaller code snippets.
-The problem decomposition enables the LLMs to target more manageable semantic-related sub-problems, while the syntactic ones are resolved by parsing-based analysis without hallucinations.
-An analysis policy is evaluated with lazy, incremental, and parallel prompting, which mitigates the hallucinations and improves the performance.
-It is shown that LLMSA achieves comparable and even superior performance to existing techniques in various clients.
-For instance, it attains 66.27\% precision and 78.57\% recall in taint vulnerability detection, surpassing an industrial approach in F1 score by 0.20.
+Static program analysis plays an essential role in program optimization, bug detection, and debugging.
+However, reliance on compilation and limited customization hinder its adoption in the real world.
+This paper presents a compositional neuro-symbolic approach named NESA that facilitates compilation-free and customizable static program analysis using large language models (LLMs) with mitigated hallucinations.
+Specifically, we propose an analysis policy language, a restricted form of Datalog, to support users decomposing a static program analysis problem into several sub-problems that target simpler syntactic or semantic properties upon smaller code snippets.
+The problem decomposition enables the LLMs to target more manageable semantic-related sub-problems with reduced hallucinations, while the syntactic ones are resolved by parsing-based analysis without hallucinations.
+An analysis policy then is evaluated with lazy and incremental prompting, which significantly mitigates the hallucinations and improves the performance.
+We evaluate NESA for program slicing and bug detection upon benchmark and real-world programs.
+Evaluation results show that while NESA supports compilation-free and customizable analysis, it can still achieve comparable and even better performance than existing techniques.
+In a customized taint vulnerability detection upon TaintBench, for example, NESA achieves a precision of 66.27\%, a recall of 78.57\%, and an F1 score of 0.72, surpassing an industrial approach by 0.20 in F1 score.
+NESA also detects 13 real-world memory leak bugs, which have been fixed by developers.